 - Create an internal implementation team with a blended skill set.

-The best EHR transitions occur in practices that assemble an internal team with members representing all disciplines within the organization.
-This team will be instrumental in working closely with the vendor, fostering good communication throughout the practice, gathering data and other important tasks.
+The best EHR transitions occur in health systems that assemble an internal team with members representing all disciplines & workflows within the organization.
+This transition team will typically:

 - Change one system at a time.

-It’s common for practices to also change Practice Management Systems when changing EHR systems.
-In these situations, it’s best to stagger the transitions and implement the PM system first, followed by the EHR system.
-This allows time for staff to assimilate to one system before overloading them with too many new workflows.
+It’s common for health systems to also change a practice management systems (PMS) when changing EHR systems.
+In these situations, it’s often helpful to stagger the transitions, and implement the PM system first, followed by the EHR system only after users are comfortable and ready to take on more change.
+This allows time for staff to assimilate to one system before overloading them with too many new workflows & systems to learn.

 - Be prepared to devote significant staff time.

 Migrating data is a huge job.
 Data that automatically maps must be verified.
 Data that does not map cleanly needs to be manually reviewed; decisions must be made on what to do with such data.
 A strong recommendation is to have a health system decrease patient loads and increases staffing during the first few weeks after going live with a new EHR.
 This will enable enough time for a thorough review of migrated data, and leave an appropriate amount of time for users to learn the new EHR.
 Even well-planned and executed migrations require a period of transition, not least for staff to learn how to use a new system and implement new workflows.
 Nightly chart preparation is highly recommended; expect existing typically chart prep times to increase until all the EHR data is fully migrated, for all currently active patients.